AviParrack/AviParrack/README.md

 - 👋 Hi, I’m @AviParrack
 - 👀 I’m interested in ...
-Exploring the universe, Physics, ML/AI, Nueroscience,
+Exploring the universe using physics and AI
 - 🌱 I’m currently learning ...
-Physics and Machine-Learning
+Computational Physics and Machine-Learning
 - 💞️ I’m looking to collaborate on ...
 Computational Physics projects and ML projects
 - 📫 How to reach me ...